CAT 5/Substance Abuse Services Residential Program

 CAT 5/Substance Abuse Services Residential Program - Martinsburg, WV

 Cat 5/substance Abuse Services Residential Program is an addiction treatment facility situated at 510 Butler Avenue in the 25405 zip code in Martinsburg, WV.
-It specializes in Buprenorphine treatment.
-Cat 5/substance Abuse Services Residential Program provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Cat 5/substance Abuse Services Residential Program include trauma counseling, substance use counseling approach and dialectical behavior therapy.
-Cat 5/substance Abuse Services Residential Program also specializes in detox services and offers Methamphetamines Detoxification, Opioid Detox and Cocaine Detoxification.
-Cat 5/substance Abuse Services Residential Program provides outpatient methadone/buprenorphine or naltrexone treatment, residential detoxification and intensive outpatient treatment.
-It also provides transitional / halfway / sober living, co-occurring mental health and drug abuse disorders and detoxification.
+It specializes in Naltrexone treatment.
+Cat 5/substance Abuse Services Residential Program provides buprenorphine maintenance, buprenorphine detoxification and relapse prevention from naltrexone.
+Some of the treatment approaches used by Cat 5/substance Abuse Services Residential Program include cognitive behavioral therapy, motivational interviewing and brief intervention.
+Cat 5/substance Abuse Services Residential Program also specializes in detox services and offers Methamphetamines Detoxification, Opioid Detox and Benzodiazepines Detoxification.
+Cat 5/substance Abuse Services Residential Program provides outpatient methadone/buprenorphine or naltrexone treatment, residential detoxification and residential treatment.
+It also provides transitional / halfway / sober living, substance use treatment and detoxification.

 Address: 510 Butler Avenue, Martinsburg, WV 25405